shinokada/svelte-ionicons/src/routes/+page.md

 <a href="https://www.npmjs.com/package/svelte-ionicons" rel="nofollow" target="_blank"><img src="https://img.shields.io/npm/dw/svelte-ionicons.svg" alt="npm" height="25" style="height: 25px !important;"></a>
 </div>

-Ionicon components for Svelte/SveltKit.
-Svelte-Ionicons support all CSS frameworks.
+1330+ Ionicon SVG icons for Svelte/SveltKit.

 Thank you for considering my open-source package.
 If you use it in a commercial project, please support me by sponsoring me on GitHub: https://github.com/sponsors/shinokada.
 Your support helps me maintain and improve this package for the benefit of the community.